tom-coleman/ducky-assistant/README.md

 # ducky-assistant
-Built for my CS5914 AI Tools for Software Delivery course, taken for my Master of Engineering in Computer Science degree at Virginia Tech (Spring 2024)

 Ducky is an **AI personal software development assistant**.
 Ducky can answer any questions about software development, generate code, help developers learn new topics, and assist with debugging.